CoderByBlood/whisper-cms/CONTRIBUTING.md

-process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with it a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of the Whisper CMS project.
+process for opening and reviewing a Pull Request is similar to that of opening and triaging issues, but carries with it a necessary review and approval workflow that ensures that the proposed changes meet the minimal quality and functional guidelines of the WhisperCMS project.

 ## Pull Requests

-Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the Whisper CMS repository.
+Pull Requests are the way concrete changes are made to the code, documentation, and dependencies in the WhisperCMS repository.

 Even tiny pull requests (e.g., one character pull request fixing a typo in API documentation) are greatly appreciated.
 Before making a large change, it is